Lcfvs/yld/README.md

 <strong>Function this.nextCb()</strong>

-Sends variables to the next yield response, usable to retrieve variables as a callback
+Sends variables to the next yield response, usable to retrieve callback arguments

 <strong>Function this.yld()</strong>